bonfacenyatangi/toyProblem/README.md

           The program takes in the basic salary and benefits of an employee, and calculates the Payee Tax, NHIF, NSSF Deductions and net salary.

 3. Project Setup.
-      - The project has four files, one html file and 3 JS files for every challenge respectively
+      - The project has four files, one html file for rendering data on the browser and 3 JS files for every challenge respectively

-4. Author & License.
+4. Author
   - Bonface Mabeche Nyatangi